 To scan, monitor, or record an input, the associated channel must be set to ON and configured.
 When a channel is set to ON, it is referred to as "active".
-The channel indicator appears green when set to ON and white when set to OFF as shown in Figure 3-6.
-To set a channel to ON, push then push 2.
-Push 2 again to set the channel to OFF.
+The channel indicator appears green when set to ON and white when set to OFF as shown in Figure 3-5.
+To set a channel to ON, push from then push from the push from the channel to OFF.

-Figure 3-6.
+Figure 3-5.
 Channel Status Indicators